 I chose the distance to be two inches but you should pick something that applies to the size of your stone.
 If it is smaller then 1 inch might do.

-Loop lark head knots on each side of the taped down string as you can see below.
+Loop lark’s head knots on each side of the taped down string as you can see below.
 Make sure that each of those strings is about 4 times longer than the circumference of your agate slice.

-Then loop vertical double half hitch knots on each side.
+Then loop vertical Double Half Hitch Knots on each side.
 I think they should be called pretzel knots because that’s exactly the shape you have to replicate over the taped down string:

 Then keep going down the strings by crossing over.
 Make sure to always have the same side of string cross over to make it look cleaner.